Federal Government announces

 Detailed description

-Waratah-Wynyard Council in partnership with local charitable organisation The Fairy Godmothers will create a destination playground at Somerset’s ANZAC Park that will realise the vision for a playground that is fun, inclusive and accessible for everyone.
+Waratah-Wynyard Council in partnership with local charitable organisation The Fairy Godmothers have created a destination playground at Somerset’s ANZAC Park that is fun, inclusive and accessible for everyone.

-The $2.55-million-dollar project has secured $1.365 million from the Federal Government’s Community Development Grants Programme and a further $635,000 has been allocated by Council.
+The $2.55-million-dollar project secured $1.365 million from the Federal Government’s Community Development Grants Programme and a further $635,000 was allocated by Council.

-Council, along with project partners The Fairy Godmothers, are delighted to announce that ANZAC Park will be open to the public from Thursday April 6, with food vans and family fun planned between 11am and 2pm on SATURDAY, APRIL 8th.
+Council, along with project partners The Fairy Godmothers, are delighted to announce that the ANZAC Park was opened to the public on Thursday, April 6, 2023.

 FAQ